The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models: Do Trained Models Reason in Superposition?

 We start by studying how fine-tuning pretrained language models to use latent thinking impacts their ability to reason in superposition.
 Here, we investigate if the model is able to \textit{learn} to encode such a superposition into its latent thoughts.

-\paragraph{Experimental setup.} Following the methodology of~\cite{hao2024training}, we evaluate GPT-2 (124M) on ProsQA, a synthetic graph-traversal QA task requiring multi-hop logical inference over defined relationships (e.g., \textit{"Every dax is a wug.
+\paragraph{Experimental setup.} Following the methodology of~\citet{hao2024training}, we evaluate GPT-2 (124M)~\citep{radford2019language} as well as three models from the SmolLM2 suite~\citep{allal2025smollm2} (135M, 360M and 1.7B) on ProsQA, a synthetic graph-traversal QA task requiring multi-hop logical inference over defined relationships (e.g., \textit{``Every dax is a wug.
 Every dax is a zug.
 Every wug is a blicket.
 Rex is a dax.
 Is Rex a blicket or a gorple?
-Blicket."}).
+Blicket.''}).
 The CoT baseline is trained with standard CoT supervised fine-tuning.
 The Coconut model is trained with the staged curriculum of \citet{hao2024training}, which progressively replaces CoT steps with continuous latent tokens.

-\paragraph{Latent tokens are unnecessary to performance.} We start by evaluating the trained Coconut model by feeding \emph{only the question} (no latent tokens, no multi-pass recurrence) and greedily decoding the answer.
-As can be seen in~\Cref{tab:prosqa-accuracy}, the model achieves \textbf{96.6\% accuracy} under this regime; this suggests that the latent thinking only accounts for a 3\% contribution in the performance of the Coconut model.
-We hypothesize that this increase in performance is due to an \textit{echo chamber} phenomenon.
-For cases where $P($target$)$ is lower at step 0, it is possible the "latent thinking" procedure increases the probability.
+\paragraph{Latent tokens are unnecessary for performance.} We perform a causal intervention to measure the effect of the latent tokens on the model's predictions.
+Since ProsQA poses a binary query (of the form \textit{``Is Rex a blicket or a gorple?''}), removing the latent thoughts amounts to a \emph{do} operation on the input; we then counterfactually evaluate the log probabilities the model assigns to both outcomes, thereby measuring how it would have scored each completion without any latent computation.
+As can be seen in~\Cref{tab:prosqa-accuracy} (left), the maximum observed drop is \textbf{1.0\%} across all considered models; this suggests that the latent thinking makes a negligible contribution to the performance of the Coconut model.
+We hypothesize that the small increase in performance given by latent thinking is due to a positive feedback loop phenomenon.
+For cases where $P($target$)$ is lower at step 0, it is possible that the ``latent thinking'' procedure increases the probability.
 Next, we use probing to investigate the structure of the latent thoughts to better understand what motivates this behavior.\looseness-1